AvelaNkanini/IEMT302_Repo_AvelaNkanini/README.md

 ## Install dependencies with:

-- pip install -r requirements.txt
+- ppip install playwright
-- playwright install
+- python -m playwright install
-- python scraper.py
+- python scraper.py (to run the scraper on terminal)